 Account Type: Liabilities

-A liabilities account records the debts a business owes to outside parties.
+A liabilities account records the debts a owes to outside parties.
 These debts must be paid in the future.
 Liabilities may include the following.

 - 2030 - Taxes Payable